w3f/polkadot-wiki/docs/learn/learn-assets.md

 that users can transact on {{ polkadot: Statemint without the need for DOT :polkadot }}
 {{ kusama: Statemine without the need for KSM :kusama }}.

-:::info Fees on Polkadot-JS UI
+:::info Transaction Fees on Polkadot-JS UI

 Polkadot-JS UI [doesn't support this functionality yet](https://github.com/polkadot-js/apps/issues/7812).
 When using Polkadot-JS UI fees need to be paid in the native token.